-It’s the second week in January and, at about this time, that resolution that seemed so reasonable a week ago — go to the gym every other day, read a book a week, only drink alcohol on weekends — is starting to seem very … hard.
-As you are teetering on the edge of abandoning […]Continue reading
+By the second week of January, that resolution that once seemed so reasonable — go to the gym every other day, read a book a week, only drink alcohol on weekends — is starting to seem very … hard.
+As you are teetering on the edge of abandoning it all together, Kelly McGonigal is here to help. […]Continue reading

 Why you should listen

 Stanford University psychologist Kelly McGonigal is a leader in the growing field of “science-help.”
 Through books, articles, courses and workshops, McGonigal works to help us understand and implement the latest scientific findings in psychology, neuroscience and medicine.

 Straddling the worlds of research and practice, McGonigal holds positions in both the Stanford Graduate School of Business and the School of Medicine.
 Her most recent book, The Willpower Instinct, explores the latest research on motivation, temptation and procrastination, as well as what it takes to transform habits, persevere at challenges and make a successful change.

 She is now researching a new book about the "upside of stress," which will look at both why stress is good for us, and what makes us good at stress.
 In her words: "The old understanding of stress as a unhelpful relic of our animal instincts is being replaced by the understanding that stress actually makes us socially smart -- it's what allows us to be fully human."